PixelBlitzBOI/WI-DSIDE-Expansion/README.md

 - Oswald Tribute Week
 - New Charting Events
 - Fixed Death screen (if your current character doesn't have a death anim, it will play the Retro BF death anim instead of the base game's original death anim.)
+- More funny stuff on PixelBlitzBOI's dev folder

 ### Oswald's Week content
 - Charted Eagerness (song by Sandi and fanmade full version by YourAverageAlligator, charted by PixelBlitzBOI)